NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 # Simply-Wall-St-API-Workflow

 ## Overview
-This repository demonstrates the creation of a data pipeline that retrieves financial data from the **Simply Wall St API**, processes, cleans and stores the data in a PostgreSQL database.
-It then performs Financial analysis based on stock attributions (Value,Future,Past,Dividend,Health) and outputs a ranking list based on the attributions.
+This repository demonstrates the creation of a data pipeline that retrieves financial data from the **Simply Wall St API**, processes/cleans and stores the data in a PostgreSQL database.
+It then performs Financial analysis based on stock attributions (Value,Future,Past,Dividend,Health) and outputs a stock ranking list based on the attributions.
 Final results are being visualised in Power BI.

 The project is built using: